Barbara Serra

-Barbara Serra ([ˈbarbara ˈsɛrra]; born 19 August 1974) is an Italian-born British-based broadcast journalist and TV newsreader.
-Serra studied at the London School of Economics, before becoming a journalist.
+Barbara Serra ([ˈbarbara ˈsɛrra]; born 1974) is an Italian-born British-based broadcast journalist and TV newsreader.
+She studied at the London School of Economics, before becoming a journalist.

-Serra has worked for the BBC, Sky News and was a presenter for Five News.
-Since 2006 she has been a presenter and correspondent at Al Jazeera English and since 2007 she also worked as a presenter and commentator with the Italian TV network, RAI.

-Serra was made a Knight of the Order of the Star of Italy by the Italian President and she has been recognised as one of the 20 most high-profile Italian women internationally by Elle magazine.
+Serra has worked for the BBC and for Five News.
+Since 2006 she has been a presenter and correspondent at Al Jazeera English, and from 2007 she also worked as a presenter and commentator with the Italian TV network RAI.
+She has been made a Knight of the Order of the Star of Italy by the Italian President, and been recognised as one of the 20 most high-profile Italian women internationally by Elle magazine.